newzpanuwat/RubyWithLynda/README.md

-# Hi This is Ruby Practicing with Lynda
+# Hi!!, This is Ruby Practicing with Lynda.com

-## Back to fundamentals and basic with ruby
+## Back to Basic of Ruby which Every Ruby developers should to know.

-This repo , I'll write something I've learned from Lynda about Ruby language
+This repository , I'll write something I've learned from Lynda.com about Ruby language, So in this lecture (or whatever u want to call) problaby not focus on many details or deep dive about the fundametals, But I'm JUST Focus on core content each topic only.

-### Ruby object types [13-July-17]
+### Ruby object types

 * Objects
 * Variables